14islands/14islands-com-v2/app/blog/_posts/2016-12-15-vecka-progressive-web-app.md

 # Vecka App - Your life in weeks

 In Sweden, people make plans in weeks instead of months.
-This might seem weird to newcomers but once you get used to it, it’s kinda smart.
+This might seem weird to newcomers, but once you get used to it, it’s kinda smart.
 Weeks are short and an agile way to make plans.

 {% include post-image.html alt="The Vecka App" src="/images/blog/2016-12-vecka-pwa/vecka-cover.png" margin="both" ratio="16_9" %}